Create Groups for Collaborative Learning Spaces in Canvas

 How to create and use Groups on Canvas to encourage collaboration, social connections, and active learning.

 By Gwenna Moss Centre for Teaching and LearningPerhaps you’d like to set up groups in your Canvas course for discussions, assignments, projects or presentations.
-The process creates smaller groups, as well as a space within the course for group members to collaborate, called a Group Homepage.
+The process creates smaller groups, providing a space within the course for group members to collaborate, called a Group Homepage.

 Canvas has this 5-minute video for instructors about groups.
 It provides a good overview on setting up groups in three different ways.